Teams, tales and tips – a guide to the local game

-The long demise of the ‘Torri’ has thrown focus on Livorno’s other rivalries, and the left-wing politics of the club’s followers.
+Over in Pisa, ‘Torri’ continue to knock on the door of Serie A. Livorno has other rivalries, however, often ignited by the left-wing politics of the club’s followers.
 When back in Serie A, Livorno faced clubs with right-wing support, such as Lazio, Hellas Verona and Internazionale.
 It was against Livorno that Lazio’s Paulo Di Canio gave that famous post-game Fascist salute.

 Ironically, Livorno’s stadium first bore the name of Edda Ciano Mussolini, the daughter of Il Duce.
 Tucked in from the Naval Academy on the shores of the Tyrrhenian Sea, the arena was built in the height of Fascism and shares some the hallmarks of the municipal stadia constructed in Turin, Florence and Bologna.